emqx/eip/active/0024-opentelemetry-trace-integration.md

 The filtering rule should not probably be too complex to minimize performance impact.

+The first iteration of EMQX OpenTelemetry integration defines only one boolean filter: `trace_all`.
+If it is enabled, all published messages are traced, and a new trace ID is generated if it can't be extracted from the message.
+Otherwise, only messages published with trace context are traced.

 ## Configuration Changes

 The existing EMQX OpenTelemetry schema (defined in emqx_otel_schema module) must be extended to include trace specific configuration.